suhasmaddali/Heart-Disease-Prediction/README.md

 ## Machine Learning Models

-There were many machine learning models used in the process of predicting the heart diseases.
-Below are the models that were used along with their summary.
+There were many machine learning models used in the process of predicting the __heart diseases__.
+Below are the models that were used in the process of predicting the heart diseases.

 * __K Nearest Neighbors (KNN)__
 * __Logistic Regression__